Sine, Cosine and Tangent in Four Quadrants

 Sine, Cosine and Tangent in the Four Quadrants

-Now let us look at what happens when we place a 30° triangle in each of the 4 Quadrants.
+Now let us look at the details of a 30° right triangle in each of the 4 Quadrants.

 In Quadrant I everything is normal, and Sine, Cosine and Tangent are all positive: